 Payment in full is expected by September 20th. $20.00 LATE FEE assessed if full payment is not received by September 20th (excluding pre-arranged payment plans/tuition assistance).
 Payment can be made by credit card via the website or by check made out to: Jewish Federation of Southern Arizona.

 Tuition assistance is available through the Stephen Dickstein Scholarship Fund and Friends of Hebrew High.
-Applications for assistance are available at time of registration, by calling the office, or click here
+Applications for assistance are available by calling the office (520) 647-8448.

 Experience for yourself the excitement, beauty and history of Israel.
 A $500 merit scholarship to an accredited Israel program, including March of the Living, is available to Jewish teens living in Southern Arizona who fulfill the requirements as outlined in the program description & requirements.
 Complete the contract and return to Amir Eden.
 The subsidy will be mailed directly to the program.